zhangmingkai4315/dnscore/README.md

 # dnscore
-Create dns packet and runpack response data using nodejs
+Create dns packet and unpack response data using nodejs